Medically reviewed by Drugs.com. Last updated on May 1, 2023.

 How is a wound infection diagnosed?

-Your caregiver will ask about your medical history and examine you.
+Your healthcare provider will ask about your medical history and examine you.
 He or she will ask how and when you were wounded.
 You may have any of the following tests:

 - Blood tests may be done to check for infection.

-- A CT or MRI scan may be used to take pictures of the bones and tissues in your wound area.
+- An x-ray, CT, MRI scan may be used to take pictures of the bones and tissues in your wound area.
 They may be done to look for infection or other problems such as a foreign object in your wound.
 You may be given contrast liquid to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

 - A wound culture is a test of fluid or tissue that taken from the wound.
 It is sent to a lab and tested for the germ that is causing the infection.

 How is a wound infection treated?

 Treatment will depend on how severe the wound is, its location, and whether other areas are affected.
 It may also depend on your health and the length of time you have had the wound.
-Ask your caregiver about these and other treatments you may need:
+Ask your healthcare provider about these and other treatments you may need: